Mother Of Alleged MS-13 Victim Killed At Daughter’s Memorial Service

 — Donald J. Trump (@realDonaldTrump) September 15, 2018

 Rodriguez and another individual got into a heated argument with the driver of the SUV.
-New York Post reports that the argument with the driver stemmed from the removal of a memorial for the two girls, which was in front of a house near the memorial site.
+The New York Post reports that the argument with the driver stemmed from the removal of a memorial for the two girls, which was in front of a house near the memorial site.
 The driver is related to someone that lives at that house.

 The confrontation was captured and aired on video by News 12 Long Island, but the station did not show Rodriguez being struck.
 The driver remained on the scene and called 911, according to police.
 Law enforcement says there are no signs of gang retribution or any ties to MS-13 in today’s incident, and the Suffolk County Police homicide squad is investigating Rodriguez’s death.